CriticalCareClub/Kompendium/Quelltext/Zzzzzz-Literatur.rst

 ..
 [BengelPsyNotfallmedRd:2]
 	Bengel, J., ed:
 	2004.*Psychologie in Notfallmedizin Und
-	Rettungsdienst*.
+	Rettungsdienst.*
 	2. Auflage,  Springer.

 ..
 [BERN:12]

-	Bernhard, M., S. Mohr, M. A. Weigand, E. Martin, and A. Walther.
+	Bernhard, M., S. Mohr, M. A. Weigand, E. Martin and A. Walther.
 2012.

 	**Developing the Skill of Endotracheal Intubation: Implication for Emergency Medicine.**